-108

-with 1,093 unique attendees with a total attendance of 1,969 WRITING RETREATS & ALL WRITES:
+with 1,093 unique attendees with a total attendance of 1,969

-348
+WRITING RETREATS

+& ALL WRITES:

 attendees wrote for a total of 6,439 hours

-52 appointments

-with 52 unique attendees in the

-GWL's PitchVantage Public

-speaking studio to rehearse and

-presentationCA Studeents

-and

-taduate research to earn the Poorun

-Center Public Communication

-CertificatePhoto credit: Mara LavitVertificateVertificate

 Undergraduate Writing

-10,331

 writing sessions serving 2,535 unique students

-273

-sessions to help students applying for fellowships, a new program this year
+sessions to help students applying for fellowships, a new program this year students with weekly writing partners, ~50% increase from last year sessions for Summer Session students, the highest amount yet

-300+

-students with weekly writing partners, \sim 50% increase from last year

-150

-sessions for Summer Session students, the highest amount yet

 Yale College students have access to several forms of support for their academic writing.

 Residential College Writing Tutors: These fourteen dedicated staff are embedded where students live.
 Many of them are professional writers, most have taught writing courses, and all have worked with Yale students for many years.

 Writing Partners: The Writing Center is staffed by a team of over 150 students was selected for both their writing skills and their ability to talk about writing.
 During drop-in hours, students of any ability level can bring their papers for substantial advice about structure, analysis, and developing a thesis.
 Students may also sign up for weekly writing partners to have continued and consistent support throughout the semester.

 Tutoring for STEM and Quantitative Reasoning

-180+

-STEM and QR Tutors
+STEM and OR Tutors

-~20,000

 STEM & QR tutoring attendee engagements with 2260 unique studenets

 Types of tutoring offered

 Course-Based Peer

 Tutors.
 Course-Based Peer Tutors (CBPTs) are undergraduates assigned to tutor their peers in a course they have usually already taken.
 These tutors are available across dozens of classes and sections in areas such as math, chemistry, engineering, and economics.
 Students in these courses can meet with CBPTs for small group tutoring or 1:1 support for those who need additional time.

 Small-group and 1:1 tutoring.
 Students who need additional support in courses without a CBPT or University Learning Assistant can seek this tutoring through speaking with their dean.

-Drop-in Residential College Math and Science Tutors.
+Drop-in Residential College Math and Science

+Tutors.
 Residential tutors work with Yale College undergraduates on a dropin basis at residential colleges.
 Students can meet with a tutor to get help with a concept, assess and practice their understanding of course material, or discuss potential research or career opportunities.
 Tutors have specialized areas, though they can often help across multiple disciplines.

 Combined, the Undergraduate Writing and STEM teams served 48% of Yale College students, with many students attending multiple offerings.

 STRATEGIES FOR ACADEMIC SUCCESS